kibrik47/sre-experimentation/README.md

-# HelfyHomeAssignment
+# SRE Experimentation
-Test Assignment – Junior SRE Developer

 **Overview**
-Build a complete full-stack application with authentication, database integration, and monitoring capabilities.
+Built a complete full-stack application with authentication, database integration, and monitoring capabilities.